WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 Here's an example of BOOM!
 By Cindy Joseph.
 Take a look:

-This is how you build rapport - you let people know that you’re genuinely invested in them, care for them, and are worthy of their trust.
+This is how you build rapport - you let people know you’re genuinely invested in them, care for them and are worthy of their trust.

 As per a study conducted by Bright Local, 88% of people trust reviews online from strangers as much as personal recommendations.

-Hence, if you want to be a store that people trust, you’ve got to have a lot of reviews.
-Reviews are not only good for SEO but also increase conversions.
+Hence, if you want to be a store that people trust, you must have many reviews.
+Reviews are good not only for SEO but also for increasing conversions.

 Here's an incredible example from Biscuiteers that converts at a jaw-dropping 18% - well above the industry standard of 3%.
 Take a look:

-• The email is on-brand and looks beautiful: The white background makes the text easy to read.
-Plus headline in pink quickly tells the user what they're expected to do.
+The email is on-brand and looks beautiful.
+What works is that the white background makes the text easy to read.
+Plus, headlines in pink quickly tell the user what they're expected to do.
 There's no beating around the bush!

 Action Tip: Make sure you design this email in a way that is on-brand, infused with personality, and the objective is evident in the beginning.
 Avoid beating around the bush here.